Powerslam: Side slam

 The Rock performing the Rock Bottom (side slam) on Daniel Bryan.

 This move is commonly referred to as an ura-nage slam, or simply ura-nage.
 This name is an incorrect Americanization of the name for ura-nage, which, translated directly from Japanese, means "throw to behind".
 It has erroneously been translated as "reverse side throw".
 To perform it, the wrestler begins standing face to face with the opponent slightly to their side.
 Then, the wrestler tucks their own head under the opponent's near arm, reaches across the opponent's chest and around their neck with their near arm, and places the other arm against their back.
 The wrestler then falls forward, either flat on their chest or into a kneeling position, and forces the opponent back-first onto the mat.
 In another variation, the wrestler can also stay standing and body slam the opponent onto the mat, this is typically called a standing side slam.
 This standing version is used by Bray Wyatt, Roman Reigns, and also by Samoa Joe.
 The original version was innovated and popularized by Hiroshi Hase.
 The fall-forward variation was popularized by The Rock, who called it the Rock Bottom.
 The kneeling variation was performed by Booker T who calls it the Book End.
 Matt Hardy performs a sitout variation of it, called the Side Effect.
 The sitout side slam was also performed by former WWE star Mason Ryan.
 Becky Lynch uses this move calling it the Manhandle Slam.

 Belly-to-back side slam

 This move sees the wrestler stand behind the opponent, put their head under one of the opponent's arms, and lift the opponent into a belly-to-back suplex.
 The wrestler then pushes the opponent upwards before turning and transitioning into a side slam, so the opponent is dropped from an elevated position.
 The move is used as a finishing manoeuvre by Clark Connors, which he names the Trophy Kill.
 This move was also the finisher of former WCW/, WWF/E, and CMLL wrestler Mark Jindrak, which he dubbed Mark of Excellence.
+And a signature part of John Cena's "Five Moves of Doom" as the Protobomb.